abhishekarya1/Hash-Define-myNotes/content/java/excep.md

 catch(IOException e){ }		// unreachable code; compiler-error
 ```

-**Multi-catch block**: Separated by `|` character, only a single object `e` of either. **It can't have related classes** since we're going to enter the same catch block one way or the other if they are all related, so what's even the point.
+**Multi-catch block**: Separated by `|` character, only a single object `e` of either. **It can't have related classes** since we're going to enter the catch block anyway no matter the exception types we specify if they are all related, so what's even the point.

 ```java
 catch(Exception1 | Exception2 | Exception3 e){	}